JigyaJain/Eth_Project_2/README.md

 ### Frontend
 The index.js file provided in this repository serves as the frontend component of the application, allowing users to interact with the deployed smart contract using a web interface.
 Here are the key functionalities of index.js:

- ** Connect Metamask Wallet: Users can connect their MetaMask wallets to the dApp.
+“*”Connect Metamask Wallet: Users can connect their MetaMask wallets to the dApp.
  • Set User Name: Users can set their names associated with their Ethereum addresses.
  • Deposit Ether: Users can deposit Ether into their accounts via the frontend interface.
  • Withdraw Funds: Users can initiate fund withdrawals directly from the frontend.